ismael-miguel/SimpleTemplate/README.md

 	echo $template->getPHP($arguments);

 I recommend you to do not look at it.
 In there lies madness and **bad** code.
-Stay away from it.
+Stay away from it!
+BEWARE!!! **BEWARE!!!1*

 ##How it works